Adnen Mansser: Political life

-After the Tunisian revolution, he was selected as a member of the Higher Authority for Realisation of the Objectives of the Revolution, Political Reform and Democratic Transition between 15 March and June 2011, then became a candidate in the Tunisian Constituent Assembly election, 2011 on 23 October 2011.
+After the Tunisian revolution, he was selected as a member of the Higher Authority for Realisation of the Objectives of the Revolution, Political Reform and Democratic Transition and served his term from 15 March 2011 to June 2011.
+Afterwards he became a candidate in the Tunisian Constituent Assembly election on 23 October 2011.

 He was an adviser and chief of the cabinet of the President of the Tunisian Republic Moncef Marzouki and his official spokesman between 30 April 2013 and 17 September 2014.